-Supervises the identification and remediation of hazardous workplace conditions.
+Health and Safety Supervisor supervises the identification and remediation of hazardous workplace conditions.
 Oversees the measurement and sampling of hazardous materials, and any removal of physical, biological and chemical hazards.
-Investigates, analyzes, and reports on any accidents or unsafe events and suggests remedial and preventative actions.
+Being a Health and Safety Supervisor investigates, analyzes, and reports on any accidents or unsafe events and suggests remedial and preventative actions.
 Develops a safety conscious culture by providing workforce education on first aid, emergency/safety procedures and regulations.
-Ensures all necessary records are maintained and are in compliance with all applicable federal and state health and safety regulations.
+Additionally, Health and Safety Supervisor ensures all necessary records are maintained and are in compliance with all applicable federal and state health and safety regulations.
 Participates in Occupational Safety and Health Administration (OSHA) inspections, providing inspectors with appropriate documents and identifying safety measures.
-Requires a bachelor's degree.
-Typically reports to a manager.
-Manages subordinate staff in the day-to-day performance of their jobs.
-True first level manager.
-Ensures that project/department milestones/goals are met and adhering to approved budgets.
-Has full authority for personnel actions.
-Extensive knowledge of department processes.
-Typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
-View full job description
+Requires a bachelors degree.
+Typically reports to a Manager.
+The Health and Safety Supervisor supervises a group of primarily para-professional level staffs.
+May also be a level above a supervisor within high volume administrative/ production environments.
+Makes day-to-day decisions within or for a group/small department.
+Has some authority for personnel actions.
+To be a Health and Safety Supervisor typically requires 3-5 years experience in the related area as an individual contributor.
+Thorough knowledge of functional area and department processes.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.

 Includes base and annual incentives

 4 - 7 years experience

 3 - 5 years experience

 5 + years experience